Mr-Goldberg/LosslessVideoCutter/README.md

 # Lossless Video Cutter

-Designed to cut video keeping the quality of the original video.
+Designed to cut video keeping the quality of the original.
+[Install from Google Play](https://play.google.com/store/apps/details?id=com.goldberg.losslessvideocutter).

 ## How is this working?